 Get the Rode NT1-A If…

-If you are just starting out and your budget is tight, we recommend going for the Rode NT1-A.
+If you are just starting out and your budget is tight, I recommend going for the Rode NT1-A.

 It is best to invest in a microphone that you can afford first.